RaulSBunicenha/learning-css-grid/README.md

 - Grid is two dimensional
 - Flexbox is one dimensional
 - One can complement the other's functionality
+- Check which brower isn't ablet to run grid

 ## Properties
 - Containers and items